All Stories

 “If I have to pick the hardest part of the job, I can’t think of anything really, because we work as a team,” Sergio said.

-Aside from raising their two children, one of whom is USC-bound, the couple have also made time to enroll in most of the classes offered by the SEIU 2015 Education Fund.
-Sergio and Emerita have completed classes and received certifications on CPR, Computer, Dementia, in-person Continuing Education Units (CEUs), as well as cell phone-based classes that focus on Vocational English and skills building.
+Aside from raising their two children, one of whom is USC-bound, the couple have also made time to enroll in most of the CNA training and other health classes offered by the SEIU 2015 Education Fund.
+Sergio and Emerita have completed classes and received certifications in CPR, Computer, Dementia, in-person Continuing Education Units (CEUs), as well as cell phone-based classes that focus on Vocational English and skills building.

-The decision to enroll in so many classes was easy, Emerita said.
+The decision to enroll in so many classes to be better CNAs was easy, Emerita said.

 “We always want to help our patients, and when we improve, we do that,” she said.
 “It was hard to make time, but we did it together.
 And we learned so much, especially about Alzheimer’s patients and patients with Dementia.
 The training helped us understand them.”